ArvindLoganathan/Javascript_play/README.md

 This:

-1)arrow function doesnt have own this property it find this from  global object that is accessible.Inside object its undefined
+1)arrow function doesnt have own this property it find this from  global object that is accessible.Inside object its undefined i.e point to window
 2).normal fucntion in global will have window inside object will have object as this.